Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Does Baby Monitor 3G have cry detection?

 Not a cry classifier in the AI sense.
 The app has noise/sound alerts with adjustable sensitivity that fire on volume thresholds, not on a trained cry-recognition model.
-If a true cry detector matters to you, Tuck has one in the free tier.
+If a true cry detector matters to you, Tuck includes one in its single $14.99/month plan.

 Does Baby Monitor 3G work on Apple Watch?